JAMSUPREME/tf-multi-account/README.md

 If you are using 2-factor authentication, then you can use a helper similar to something here: https://github.com/JAMSUPREME/local-development-helpers/blob/master/aws-helpers.sh#L32 _(The only hardcoded part is the MFA ARN but you could put that in a custom file under `~/.aws` that matches per profile)_

 **If you're using Windows**, I recommend using **Git Bash** since it is the closest to normal bash syntax while being aware of PATH and doesn't have too much weird powershell or linux subsytem goofiness.

+## Spin up terraform

+This will be a pretty basic terraform just to act as a proof of concept for wiring up the infra account with the two environments.

+TODO

+TODO

+TODO

+# Other thoughts

+## Account Mgmt

+- A general security/logs account might be a good idea to centralize things like CloudTrail & GuardDuty

+## Other Tooling

+At the moment, if you're using lambda or s3 it seems fairly prudent to utilize Terraform to bootstrap the infrastructure and then in its CodePipeline setup it will pull the application code and run the application's Terraform.

+If using containers, it may be worth using Hashicorp Waypoint to abstract the complexity of ECS/Kubernetes.